vwkd/code-system/src/languages/rust/data type/generic.md

 - trait that generic type must implement
 - restricts what generic type can be
 - can specify multiple
-- must resolve to concrete types at compile time
+- must resolve to concrete type at compile time
-- beware: can't resolve to concrete types at runtime, instead use trait object ❗️
+- beware: can't resolve to concrete type at runtime, instead use trait object ❗️
 - enables static polymorphism
 - syntax is following generic name and colon, multiple separated by plus
 - shorthand without naming generic directly with `impl MyTrait`, but can't reuse generic at multiple places